wilsonmar/wilsonmar.github.io/_posts/2016-07-10-python-certs.md

 ## Certifications in Python

-<a target="_blank" href="https://www.PythonInstitute.org">PythonInstitute.org</a> has several certification exams taken online at https://ums.edube.org/store or at a Pearson VUE center.
+<a target="_blank" href="https://www.PythonInstitute.org">PythonInstitute.org</a> has several certification exams taken online at <a target="_blank" href="https://ums.edube.org/store/">ums.edube.org/store</a> or in-person at a Pearson VUE center.

 Each requires 70% correct of 40 questions over 40 minutes on-line.

 ### Entry-level cert

-<a target="_blank" href="https://pythoninstitute.org/certification/pcep-certification-entry-level/pcep-exam-syllabus/">"Certified Entry-Level Python Programmer Certification" (PCAP-31-01)</a> covers these exam blocks for $59.
+<a target="_blank" href="https://pythoninstitute.org/certification/pcep-certification-entry-level/pcep-exam-syllabus/">"Certified Entry-Level Python Programmer Certification"</a> covers these exam blocks for $59.
+Version <strong>PCAP-31-02</strong> is the version after PCAP-31-01 is retired.

+The official <a target="_blank href="https://pythoninstitute.org/download/566/">practice test is at https://pythoninstitute.org/download/566</a>

+The exam "blocks":

-1: Basic Concepts (17%)
+1: Basic Concepts (17% - 5 exam items)

-   * fundamental concepts: interpreting and the interpreter, compilation and the compiler, language elements, lexis, syntax analysis (parsing), semantics (applying language rules such as type mismatch),
+   * fundamental concepts: interpreting and the interpreter, compilation and the compiler, language elements, lexis, syntax analysis (parsing), semantics (applying language rules such as type mismatch)
-   * Python keywords, instructions,
+   * Python keywords, instructions
    * indenting
    * REPL (<a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/5262/lesson/4/module/413">Read Evaluate Print Loop interactive</a>), control-D to exit()
    * comments.
 PROTIP: Text between triple-doublespace are actually string objects in the byte code